 2 Items & over @ £30.00 in total

-A really, really important Brexit bit: From 1st January 2021 shipments to EU addresses may incur additonal costs which could be requested by Fed Ex at the time of delivery.
+A really, really important Brexit bit: From 1st January 2021 shipments to EU addresses may incur additional costs which could be requested by Fed Ex at the time of delivery.
 These costs may vary from country to country and are not within our control and will be in addition to the costs paid to us for your delivery.
-If in any doubt, please check with your local Fed Ex office what, if any, additonal costs will be applicable to your order - https://www.fedex.com
+If in any doubt, please check with your local Fed Ex office what, if any, additional costs will be applicable to your order - https://www.fedex.com